kokoduckie/rererffvvrerefr3/README.md

 Licence: Copyright rules apply so don't use the project for your own project.
-You may draw fanart or record gameplay and share it however.
+You may do fanfiction (art, writtings, or other media) or record gameplay and share it however.
+Just don't copy the project as a game.